SCP002/m3u_gen_acestream/README.md

   # Use empty string to exclude results with unset country.
   # Example:
   # countriesBlacklist:
-  # - "remove channels with country A"
+  # - 'remove channels with country A'
-  # - "remove channels with country B"
+  # - 'remove channels with country B'
   countriesBlacklist: []
   #
   # Only keep channels which status equals to any of these.